by Kelly R. Smith

-The pizza Margherita is something of a minimalist pizza pie.
+The pizza Margherita is something of a minimalist pizza pie (in my opinion).
 That doesn’t mean you can’t tweak it by adding anything that floats your boat.
 Word has it that in June of 1889 Neapolitan pizzamaker Raffaele Esposito created it to honor the Queen consort of Italy, Margherita of Savoy.
 He garnished it with tomatoes, mozzarella, and basil to represent Italy’s national colors as they are on the Italian flag.
 In case you wanted that bit of trivia.

 Optional Pizza Making Equipment